 Let’s say you scope out the above refinance, but decide not to do it.
 Instead, you steadily invest that $569 per month for the life of your existing 30-year mortgage.
 If you earn an estimated annual interest rate of 8%, you could have $848,014 in the bank by the time your mortgage is paid off.
 (That doesn’t, of course, take taxes into account.
 So be sure you do that math.)

 What if, instead, you decide to take the higher payment and get out of your mortgage in 15 years?
 In this case, you decide to just invest the whole $1,762 mortgage payment for 15 years after your mortgage is paid off.
 That might seem better because you’re investing more money, right?

 However, when you’re dealing with compound interest, time is a huge factor.
 So in this case, earning 8% interest, you’ll only wind up with $609,719.
 If you’re consistent with your investments, you could come out on top.
 Of course, the market will play into these considerations, and you could lose money rather than more quickly building equity in your home.

 Scenario 3: You’re Not a Disciplined Saver

-What if you have extra money in your budget, but you’re prone to spending it rather than saving beyond the minimum?
+What if you have the extra money in your budget, but you’re prone to spending it rather than saving beyond the minimum?
 In this case, a 15-year mortgage could be a good choice.
 It’s a sort of forced savings.
 Maybe you’re not getting a great return on your investment.
 But it’s better than frittering away that $569 per month, for sure.

 Just be sure that you really do have the wiggle room in your budget, and the steady income, to comfortably make the increased mortgage payments.
-Otherwise a small financial bump in the road could cause serious financial repercussions.
+Otherwise, a small financial bump in the road could cause serious financial repercussions.

 As with all things personal finance, the decision of whether or not to refinance from a 30-year to a 15-year mortgage is just that: personal.
 Just make sure you look at the actual math rather than jumping to conclusions about the best option.